rezoo/movis/docs/source/install.rst

     Be aware that PySide6 is an LGPL library.
-    If you consider distributing Movis as a single binary, you'll need to comply with the LGPL license, which requires source code disclosure.
+    If you consider distributing Movis as a single binary, you'll need to comply with the LGPL, which requires source code disclosure.

 imageio / imageio-ffmpeg
 ------------------------